AdobeDocs/federated-audience-composition.en/help/start/faq.md

 For example:

-* In the case of an Audience Segmentation, the audience is created in your warehouse, and you can use Federated Audience Composition for additional composition tasks and data manipulation before publishing the resulting audience and associated attributes via Adobe Experience Platform Audience Portal.
+* In the case of an Audience Creation, the audience is created in your warehouse, and you can use Federated Audience Composition for additional composition tasks and data manipulation before publishing the resulting audience and associated attributes via Adobe Experience Platform Audience Portal.
 The audience definition and associated attributes come over to Adobe Experience Platform.
     Note that the current data expiration for externally generated audiences is 30 days.
 This data expiration reduces the amount of excess data stored within an organization.
 After the data expiration period passes, the associated dataset is still visible within the dataset inventory, but you cannot activate the audience and the profile count will show as zero.
 Learn more in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq#how-long-do-externally-generated-audiences-last-for){target="_blank"}.

 * In the case of an Audience Enrichment, the starting point is an existing Adobe Experience Platform audience.
 One can look at two scenarios here: